Ready to learn about Trello automation?

 - Member: assign the linked card to a specific Trello team member

 Note: A Trello user can add more attributes by using the “Custom Field” Power-Up.
 A custom field can be created for texts, numbers, dates, and even checkboxes.

 But what are Power-Ups?

-Power-Ups adds additional features to your Trello boards through your Trello integration and Trello API.
-It lets you add various apps like Jira, Twitter, Custom Field, and more.
+Power-Ups add additional features to your Trello boards through your Trello integration and Trello API.
+They let you add various apps like Jira, Twitter, Custom Field, and more.